kyma-project/kyma/components/connector-service/README.md

 - **appCertificateValidityTime** is the time until which the certificates that the service issues for Applications are valid.
 The default value is `90` days.
 - **runtimeCertificateValidityTime** is the time until which the certificates that the service issues for Runtimes are valid.
 The default value is `90` days.
 - **central** is the flag that determines whether the Connector Service works in the central mode.
-- **revocationConfigMapName** is the name of the ConfigMap containing the revoked certificates list.
+- **revocationConfigMapName** is the name of the Config Map containing the revoked certificates list.
 - **lookupEnabled** is the flag that determines if the Connector should make a call to get the gateway endpoint.
 The default value is `False`.
 - **lookupConfigMapPath** is the path in the Pod where Config Map for cluster lookup is stored.
 The default value is `/etc/config/config.json`.
 Used only when **lookupEnabled** is set to `True`.